-Games in digital marketing have proven to be a great way to get better engagement and interaction with online communities.
 Gamify your online strategies and watch your marketing results improve!
-In this article, we want to show you three examples of marketing campaigns that you can easily organize yourself in no time.
+In this article, we will show you three examples of marketing campaigns that you can easily organize in no time.
 They are fun, easy to set up and manage, and your audience will love them, too!
 Keep on reading to find out more about gamification in your marketing strategy!

-The most common objectives that brands expect to achieve through gamification are:
+The most common objectives that can be achieved with the use of gamification are:

-- Increase brand awareness as the users normally spend more time on playing games, rather than on any other type of activity.
-Therefore the actual brand exposure increases
+- Increased brand awareness – users tend to spend more time gaming, rather than on any other type of online activity.

 - Attract the users’ attention